prasant162004/Newcoding2/README.md

 # Newcoding2
 This is my second repository
+ps